 I served the Lemon Curd Star Bread with additional lemon glaze on the side.
 To say that the bread was amazing is definitely an understatement.
 It was show-stopping beautiful.
 The pull-apart pieces had the perfect amount of sweet and tart and were amazingly delicious.
 Yum!

 I hope you liked this recipe for Lemon Curd Star Bread as much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!